Kipitup/libft/README.md

 function.
 Then, when calling darray_clear_content or darray_clear_destroy pass the del function you created.

-- 'max' is the number of block initially malloc
+1. 'max' is the number of block initially malloc
-- 'end' is index that define the last assigned element
+2. 'end' is index that define the last assigned element
-- 'sizeof_elem' is the byte' size of each element in content
+3. 'sizeof_elem' is the byte' size of each element in content
-- 'expand_rate' when end >= max, then we expand the array by the expand_rate
+4. 'expand_rate' when end >= max, then we expand the array by the expand_rate

+Structure:

 	typedef struct	s_darray
 	{